 Twitter and Instagram broke up in December.
 No longer could we easily post photos to Twitter via the Instagram app.
 But now there is an easy way to bring back the love between Instagram and Twitter – this post shows you how to have your Instagram images show up instantly on your Twitter Feed and in the slideshow of images in the Media Gallery.

 In December, 2012, Instagram removed support for “Twitter Cards”.
 This initially left Twitter users with just a cropped version of the original, beautiful Instagram image.
 It seemed to be a new way of forcing Twitter users to click through to the web version of instagram in order to see the full image.
 It also meant that images no longer automatically posted to the Media Gallery on Twitter – a change from the easy integration that we were all so used to.

-Fortunately, along came an easy workaround for the “issues” between Instagram and Twitter – It’s called If This Then That (or ITTT for those of you familiar with it!).
+Fortunately, along came an easy workaround for the “issues” between Instagram and Twitter –

 The workaround is super simple to set up and will mean that you can go on enjoying simple, clean integration between Instragram and Twitter, and:

 - have your image show up right within the newsfeed using the view/hide function

 - your image shows up in the media gallery so now you can scroll through images easily

 Let's keep this post short and useful.
 Here are two posts from Dave Kerpen at Likeable Media and Techcrunch explaining the workaround.
 It involves setting up a “recipe” on the site If This Then That, which automatically posts your instagram image to Twitter, allowing Twitter followers to see it within the newsfeed and posts it to the image gallery.